Mikejo5000/vsts-docs-pr/docs/report/extend-analytics/odata-query-guidelines.md

 ```

 > [!NOTE]
-> VSTS supports process customization.
+> Azure DevOps supports process customization.
 Some account administrators use this feature and create hundreds of custom fields.
 If you omit the `$select` clause, your query will return all fields, including custom fields.

 <a id="specify-columns-select"> </a>
 ### ✔️ DO specify columns in the `$select` expand option inside the `$expand` clause